IanLuo/devne/t.md

     docker

 # ARCHIVE
+[x] to make unit runnable
+    add doc for each unit, by adding a special parameter 'doc', by default null to specify input/output type for each unit
-[x] units have executable interface
+[x] add sha-256 for ss.yaml include so download could be cached [x] units have executable interface
 [x] yaml file will extend other yaml files to 'inherit' the existing tools and packgage setups [x] in a yaml, the name should be customized and referenced